-The Hagan school offers an interdisciplinary business major in International Business leading to the BBA degree.
-The program in International Business is designed to prepare students for careers in the increasingly internationalized global environment.
+The School of Business offers an interdisciplinary business major in International Business leading to the BBA degree.
+The program in International Business is designed to prepare students for careers in the increasingly interdependent global environment.

 The objective of the program is to give equal weight to all of the major business areas of economics, finance, management and marketing in an international context, and thereby to provide the students with a broad foundation of knowledge which is applicable to large and small organizations serving domestic as well as global markets.

 All college core requirements (54 credits) and liberal arts electives (9 credits), the general business core (36 credits) and electives (6 credits),